wettergrund/wettergrund/README.md

 ###

-<p align="center">Fullstack developer with experience in .NET framework, SQL and JS/React. <br>One of my key skills is my ability to quickly adapt to new technologies and concepts.</p>
+<p align="center">Fullstack developer with experience in .NET framework, SQL and JS/React.</p>

 ###